Police fire tear gas at Hong Kong protesters as tensions spiral over controversial extradition bill

 (HONG KONG) -- Police fired tear gas at throngs of protesters in the streets of Hong Kong on Wednesday amid growing anger over the government’s proposal to change an extradition law.

-The controversial extradition law amendment, which would allow individuals to be sent to mainland China for trial, was scheduled to be introduced to Hong Kong’s Legislative Council on Wednesday, but the session was postponed due to the protests.
+The controversial extradition law amendment, which would allow individuals to be sent to mainland China for trial, was introduced to Hong Kong’s Legislative Council on Wednesday.
 The bill will be voted on June 20.

-The protesters, many of them young people, occupied the streets outside the Legislative Council complex in the semi-autonomous Chinese territory and ultimately clashed with riot police, who responded by hitting them with batons and firing multiple rounds of tear gas.
-Crowds were seen fleeing clouds of smoke.
+Protesters occupied the streets outside the Legislative Council complex and clashed with riot police, who responded by hitting them with batons and firing multiple rounds of tear gas.

-Despite the mass protests and heightened police presence, the bill is expected to become law.
-Hong Kong’s leader, Carrie Lam, has said she plans to sign the legislation.
+Despite the mass protests and increased police presence, the bill is expected to become law.

 Copyright © 2019, ABC Radio.
 All rights reserved.